STREET FAIR MOVED TO SATURDAY MAY 14TH!Click here for more info!

 Carrie is a native New Yorker who lives with her family in the West Village.
 She graduated with a BS in Business Administration and started her career in the banking industry.
 She left banking to pursue her own business and, once successfully launched, moved on to a career in Human Resources as a consultant.
 For the last 12 years she has been raising her daughter and volunteering with the Parents’ Association at The Little Red Schoolhouse & Elisabeth Irwin High School.
 She has held various positions including two years as Co-President.
 She enjoys all family activities including theater, NYC cultural excursions and family game night.

 Genna grew up in Brooklyn.
-She received her BA in Linguistics-Cognitive Science and Italian from Pitzer College and is currently pursuing an MA in International Education at NYU.
-Before working at Washington Market, Genna taught high school English in Benevento, Italy, through a Fulbright scholarship.
-In her free time, Genna likes to tap dance, go camping and knit.
+She received her Bachelor's in Cognitive Science-Linguistics and Italian from Pitzer College and her Master's in International Education from NYU.
+Prior to Washington Market, Genna worked in higher ed and K-12 admissions and taught English in Italy through a Fulbright scholarship.
+In her free time, Genna likes to tap dance and go camping.

 Jaya grew up in a spiritual/interfaith community known as Kashi Ashram in Sebastian, Florida.
 From there, she went on to earn her BA in Art History at Bard College in Annandale-on-Hudson, New York.
 Following college she moved to Aspen, CO for four years where she learned how to snowboard and enjoyed the splendor of the Rocky Mountains.
 In 2008 she moved to NYC and held various jobs as a nanny and a Family Assistant at Bank Street Head Start until 2013.
 This is Jaya’s 8th year at WMS and she is very excited for another wonderful and productive year.
 She lives in Manhattan with her husband and their 3 year old son, Giri.
 Jaya also enjoys reading, hiking, biking, and going to the beach with her family.
 As an Administrative Coordinator Jaya works at the front desk of the Duane Street site.
 She is responsible for welcoming families and providing administrative support.
 She collects and organizes all of the health and parent forms for the children at Duane.
 She ensures that information about school functions is available for parents to review.
 She also assists in the implementation of events.